mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 +makeAxisGrid(moonMesh, 'moonMesh');
 ```

-`makeAxisGrid` makes a `AxisGridHelper` which is class we'll create
+`makeAxisGrid` makes an `AxisGridHelper` which is a class we'll create
 to make dat.GUI happy.
 Like it says above dat.GUI
 will automagically make a UI that manipulates the named property
 of some object.
 It will create a different UI depending on the type